lexiste/dotfiles/README.md

-# common-configs
+# ditfiles
-common configs used across systems
+common configs to be used across systems, make it easy to just git clone some general-use files